We Protect Homeschool Freedoms

 Yes.
 Unlike a custody case between two parents, this is a clear parental rights case.
 We believe parents have a constitutional right to control the upbringing of their children, without interference from grandparents and other relatives if they so choose, where there is no clear evidence that the parents are placing the child in danger.

-- Why can’t HSLDA represent the parent seeking to homeschool in contested custody cases?
+- Why can’t HSLDA represent the parent seeking to homeschool in a contested custody case?

 HSLDA’s primary mission is to protect parents’ legal right to homeschool from agents of the state.
 As a general rule, homeschooling only becomes an issue in a divorce case when the parents cannot agree with each other about the children’s education.
 Rather than the state challenging the parents’ rights, the parents are challenging each other’s rights.
 It is not for HSLDA to say which parent should be able to determine how the children are educated; if the parents cannot agree, the judge must decide what is best for the children based on the evidence before him.